Principles for Sustainable Insurance

 Management and the Board agree and monitor performance against formal risk tolerances, in particular with regard to the Group’s exposures to natural catastrophe loss events, including weather events impacted by climate change.

-• Risk disclosures – peak zone elemental loss exposures (page 146)
+- Risk disclosures – peak zone elemental loss exposures (pages 138)

 Product and service development